Visualizing Data Types in API Documentation

 Imagine a survey asking you to select your hobbies from a list of checkboxes.
 Each tick adds to the List.

-Date and Time: The Temporal Tracker
+Date and Time Data Type: The Temporal Tracker

 Meet Date and Time, the schedulers of the data world.
 They keep track of when events occur.
+APIs often use standardized formats like ISO 8601 (YYYY-MM-DD) for dates.

 Visual Representation: